Living in Puerto Rico?

 Puerto Rico achieved commonwealth status in 1952, when the Governor of Puerto Rico proclaimed the Constitution, which had been drafted by an elected convention and approved by Congress and the President of the United States.
 However, the old laws defining the political, economic, and fiscal relationship between Puerto Rico and the US remained effective.

 In June 2011, the UN Special Committee on Decolonization called on the United States to expedite a process that would “allow Puerto Ricans to fully exercise their inalienable right to self-determination and independence”.
-As a result, a two-step plebiscite has been set up, the first of which was held in November 2012.
-In the referendum, voters were asked whether or not they want to maintain the status quo (i.e. commonwealth status under the territorial clause of the US Constitution).
-The three options given were statehood, independence, free association.
-However, as of the beginning of 2013, unambiguous results and consequences remain to be seen.
+As a result, a two-step plebiscite was set up, the first of which was held in November 2012.
+In the referendum, voters were asked whether or not they wanted to maintain the status quo (i.e. commonwealth status under the territorial clause of the US Constitution).
+The three options given were statehood, independence, and free association.
+In all plebiscites the majority of people have voted for statehood.